Apple008811/n8n-ai-agent-job-search/README.md

 # Intelligent Job Collection AI Agent

+## 😫 The Problem: Email Overwhelm

+**Current Pain Points**:
+- **Email Inbox Overwhelmed**: Hundreds of emails daily, hard to manage
+- **Manual LinkedIn Job Filtering**: Need to manually identify LinkedIn job alert emails
+- **One-by-One Email Review**: Open each email individually to check job details
+- **Repetitive Manual Work**: Same filtering process every day
+- **Low Efficiency**: Get tired after just 2 rounds of manual work, don't want to continue

+**The Frustration**:
+> "My inbox is flooded with emails.
+I have to manually find LinkedIn job alerts, then open each email one by one to see the job details.
+After doing this twice, I'm already exhausted and don't want to continue."

-## 🎯 Project Objective
+## 🎯 The Solution: Automated Job Collection

-**Objective**: Automatically extract job listings from LinkedIn job alerts received via Gmail and synchronize them into a structured Notion database.

-**Methods**:
-- **Cursor as Pair Programmer**: Implement manual vibe coding functionality for rapid development and iteration
-- **n8n Workflow Automation**: Integrate all components into a seamless pipeline, enabling twice-daily automated job collection
+**Transform This**:
+- ❌ Manual email filtering
+- ❌ One-by-one email opening
+- ❌ Repetitive daily work
+- ❌ Exhausting manual process

+**Into This**:
+- ✅ **Automated Email Filtering**: Auto-identify LinkedIn job alerts
+- ✅ **Batch Processing**: Process all job notifications at once
+- ✅ **Smart Parsing**: Auto-extract job information
+- ✅ **Unified Storage**: Sync to Notion database
+- ✅ **Deduplication**: Avoid duplicate job entries

-**Benefits**: Transform chaotic email notifications into a comprehensive positions database, allowing users to focus on the jobs themselves rather than manual data collection.
+**Result**: Transform chaotic email notifications into a comprehensive job database, allowing you to focus on the jobs themselves rather than manual data collection.
 This automation saves 10+ hours of searching, clicking, and organizing work, significantly improving job search efficiency.

 ### System Overview